Copy-Kat/Predator-Pray-Simulation/README.md

 A simple predator and pray simulation built for the Project Collective Inteligence course using the [violet](https://github.com/m-rots/violet) engine and Pygame as the backend

+## Files:
+- main.py: the driver code for the simulation, only include code to start the simulation.
+Cannot change the parameters in main yet as it would cause circular imports.
+May change later by using TOML files.
+- lib.py: conatin all the logic for the agents and the config of the simulation
+- stats.py: do statistical analysis on the data (TODO: add graphs)

 ## Rules:
 2 agent types: Predator and Pray (Will be more complex later)